-We're excited to welcome you as part of the Wildwood family in 2023!
-Over 800 campers will join us this summer, including overnight campers, teens, and families.
+I am so excited to welcome you as part of the Wildwood family in 2025!
+We are so lucky to be able to take part in a very robust, extensive, 75 year history here at Wildwood and I am ready to make this a historic year for everyone involved.
+Over 400 people will join us this summer, including international and local staff, overnight campers, teens, and families.